-Grain Systems, Inc.'s principle concern is your safety and the safety of others associated with grain handling equipment.
+The GSI Group, Inc. (GSI) principle concern is your safety and the safety of others associated with grain handling equipment.
 This manual was written with that thought in mind.
 We want to keep you as a customer by helping you understand safe operating proceedures, and how to solve some of the problems that may be encountered by the dryer operator or other personnel.